 When positions must be filled with new Employees, employment opportunities at the AUA are publicly advertised to attract the most qualified pool of applicants.
 This may include advertising in newspapers of general circulation, radio, WebPages special announcements or any other means deemed appropriate for a particular position.
 In general, employment opportunities shall also be placed on the AUA website and be displayed at the AUA.

-Employment listings include the job title, job classification, job description including a listing of responsibilities and minimum qualifications required.
+Employment announcements include the job title, job classification, job description listing of responsibilities and minimum qualifications required.

 In order to be considered for a position, applicants are to complete the required AUA Application Forms and/or to submit a resume and recommendations as requested.
 The AUA selects the applicant who is deemed to be most qualified to perform the duties of the position effectively.